team-igniter-from-houston-inc/async-fn/TUTORIAL.md

 // no changes, as only tests were refactored.
 ```

-> **Leela**: Now the duplication is gone, and everything takes place in a clean, chronological order.
+> **Leela**: Now the duplication is gone, and everything takes place in clean, chronological order.
 It kind of reads like a story, don't you think?

 > **Fry**: Mm-hmm.
 I see it.
 I have a good feeling about it.
 But there's something bothering me with the production code.
-I see that the tests are all green, but clearly the code does not do anything sensical.
+I see that the tests are all green, but clearly, the code does not do anything sensical.
 It just blows through, merely satisfying the tests.

 > **Leela**: You got me there.
 It's something called "evil pairing".
 If you want to mold the production code your way, you need to order it from the universe by writing a test.
 Let me show you how.